Ekrem05/Ekrem05/README.md

 ### Hi, I'm Ekrem, a software developer proficient in C# and JavaScript.

 💻 Backend Skills: Specializing in backend development, I excel in creating scalable solutions using ASP.NET Core and Node.js.
-I have experience with managing SQl databases.
+I have experience with managing SQL databases.

 🎨 Frontend Proficiency: I'm also skilled in frontend development, utilizing HTML and CSS to create sleek and responsive user interfaces.